johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 Allows you to get a list of all persistent SSH connections with the channels opened on there
 1. add a sampler in your test plan.
-2. if you fill in no connection name all connections will be shown
+2. if you fill in no connection name, all connections will be shown in the dump
 3. optionally a connection name can be filled in for filtering

 ### SSH Send SFTP Command on Named SFTP channel

-TBC
+1. add this sampler to the test plan
+2. ensure before its execution a persistent SSH connection and sftp channel thereon is opened.
+3. enter the name of the SSH connection and the SFTP channel thereon
+4. select the command to execute
+5. enter source and destination file if needed
+6. set the file properties if you want to use chmod, chown or chgrp command supported commands:
+1. get
+2. put
+3. rm
+4. rmdir
+5. local rmdir
+6. ls
+7. rename
+8. local ls -l
+9. cd
+10. local cd
+11. pwd
+12. local pwd
+13. mkdir
+14. stat
+15. lstat
+16. local ls
+17. local mkdir
+18. hard link
+19. get server and client version
+20. chmod
+21. chgrp
+22. chown

 ### SSH Close Persistent SFTP channel